rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 !!! quote "Daniel 7:11-12"
     I beheld then because of the voice of the great words which the horn spake: I beheld even till the beast was slain, and his body destroyed, and given to the burning flame.
 As concerning the rest of the beasts, they had their dominion taken away: yet their lives were prolonged for a season and time.

-This is critical,
+Look what happens to the "rest of the beasts",

 !!! quote "they had their dominion taken away: yet their lives were prolonged for a season and time."

-Let's be clear, they were not bound with Satan, and their lives were prolonged into the *messianic age*.
+Let's be clear, the beasts, the worldly kings of Satan, were not bound with Satan.
+Their lives were prolonged into the *messianic age*.
+This is key to understanding our current age, that is, how is Satan bound and yet we still struggle amidst evil?
-Christ will rul amidst his enemies in the *messianic age* (our current age).
+Christ will rule amidst his enemies in the *messianic age* (our current age).

 !!! quote "Psalm 110:2"
     The LORD shall send the rod of thy strength out of Zion: rule thou in the midst of thine enemies.